 Depero created his first costumes in 1916 for a mimic-acrobatic ballet entitled Mimismagia, which featured geometrical designs that could be transformed and also integrated elements that lit up and produced noises.

-In the same year he met Sergei Diaghilev, who commissioned him to design scenes and the costumes for the Ballets Russes’ Le Chant du Rossignol, with music by Igor Stravinsky, and for Il Giardino Zoologico (The Zoological Garden) by Francesco Cangiullo with music by Ravel.
-These projects were never realized but the drafts Depero left us show the great innovative and creative forces behind his work.
+In the same year, he met Sergei Diaghilev, who commissioned him to design scenes and the costumes for the Ballets Russes’ Le Chant du Rossignol, with music by Igor Stravinsky, and for Il Giardino Zoologico (The Zoological Garden) by Francesco Cangiullo with music by Ravel.
+These projects were never realized but the drafts Depero left us to show the great innovative and creative forces behind his work.

 He was back in the news in 2009 when quite a few museums celebrated the 100th anniversary of Italian Futurism.
 For this occasion, the Museo di Arte Moderna e Contemporanea di Trento e Rovereto launched a special exhibition in which they tried to look at the influence the Italian Futurists had on the German and Russian avant-garde movements.

 Depero’s visionary and dynamic figures recently appeared in the Missoni Autumn/Winter 2014 campaign shot by famous Dutch photographer and artist Viviane Sassen.
 Sassen injected into the images all her trademark passion for forms and shapes, objectifying the human body and allowing the graphic designs donned by the models to create a dialogue with the abstract, robotic forms.
 The result looks sophisticated, fresh, and fun, creating bridges between art and fashion in an unusually inventive way that looks at the past while also projecting the shoot into the future.